Monthly Portfolio Statistics

 Medium Term Fund

-In September 2025, the Medium-Term Fund posted a gross total return of 0.29% with income return contributing 0.34% and price return contributing -0.05%.
+In January 2026, the Medium-Term Fund posted a gross total return of 0.22% with income return contributing 0.35% and price return contributing -0.13%.
 Income return was the largest driver of total return.
-Treasuries were the largest contributor (0.23%), followed by IG Credit (0.06%), ABS (0.04%), and government-related securities (0.01%).
-For price return, Treasuries detracted -0.09%, which was offset by Government-related securities contributing 0.03%, IG Credit contributing 0.02%, and ABS contributing 0.01%.
-The negative price return can be explained by the markets walking back on the sharp rally in early September after another weak payroll report provided the catalyst to price in an aggressive rate cutting cycle.
-Expectations about the magnitude and timing of the cuts were tempered by further economic data releases and a cautious tone from the Fed, and rates rose again, most notably in the intermediate part of the curve.
+Treasuries was the largest contributor to income return, returning 0.24% in income return, followed by IG Credit (0.06%), ABS (0.04%) and government related securities (0.01%).
+For price return, Treasuries was the largest contributor at -0.13%.
 With a longer duration profile and more duration risk, the impact of rates increasing was more acutely felt in the Medium-Term fund.

 Key Statistics